Violence Against Women and HIV

 • increasing screening for intimate partner violence and HIV among women

-• improving outcomes for women living with HIV by addressing history of violence and trauma
+• improving outcomes for women living with HIV by addressing histories of violence and trauma

 • addressing factors that add to increased risk of violence among women living with HIV

 There are several ways in which violence and HIV are connected for women.
 Women who are abused or fear a violent response may not be comfortable asking their partner to use protection (e.g., a condom) during sex.
 Similarly, women in abusive relationships may not be comfortable saying no to sex if their abusive partner refuses to use protection when asked.
 Lastly, forced sex acts can cause cuts, scrapes, or tears that make it easier for HIV to enter the body.
-All of these issues can put women at higher risk for HIV and make living with HIV more difficult.
+All of these issues can make women more vulnerable to acquiring HIV and make living with HIV more difficult.

 Several studies have shown that women with a history of physical and/or sexual abuse are more likely to be living with HIV, especially if that abuse first started during their childhood.

 Many women living with HIV had been physically or sexually abused before they found out about their HIV status.
 Several studies have shown that women with a history of physical and/or sexual abuse are more likely to be living with HIV, especially if that abuse first started during their childhood.
-Childhood abuse is closely linked with later drug use, having multiple sexual partners, being with a male partner who is at a higher risk of living with HIV, and exchanging sex for drugs, money, or shelter.
+Childhood abuse is closely linked with later drug use, having multiple sexual partners, being with a male partner who is more vulnerable to living with HIV, and exchanging sex for drugs, money, or shelter.
 If a woman uses drugs, alcohol, or sex to escape the pain of prior abuse, she may be at increased risk of acquiring HIV from sharing injection equipment or having sex without condoms or other barriers.

 Many women may be at risk of abuse or violence because they tell their partner or the person they live with about their HIV status.
 One study revealed that over one in four women living with HIV had been physically harmed since their HIV diagnosis.
 Therefore, when you choose to disclose your HIV status, it is important to do so safely (see below).
 Among women living with HIV, studies have also shown that trauma and violence are associated with lower adherence to HIV drug regimens and therefore poorer health outcomes.
 For more information on the connection between trauma and HIV among women, see our fact sheet on Trauma and HIV.